armakuni/tdd-react-training/docs/day1-stretch-exercise-tdd-bank-account.md

 2023-01-10 | -500   | 500
 ```

+### A test for attempt to withdraw more than I have
+try to withdraw from zero account - expect Exception

+### Stertch Goal: A test for variable overdraft
+try to withdraw more than in account + overdraft - expect Exception
+formatter has asterisk next to the overdrawn balance.

-### A test for two transactions, on two different dates
+### Advanced: A test for two transactions, on two different dates
 ```
 Date       | Amount | Balance
 2023-01-10 | 1000   | 1000